 WHY GO: The story of Harriet Tubman, “The Moses of Her People,” starts on the Eastern Shore of Maryland, and ends in Auburn NY.
-Those who are interested in this amazing woman’s final chapter will want to visit her homestead and her gravesite, and also learn more about the Secretary of State who negotiated the purchase of Alaska – and has some surprising ties to Tubman.
-Though the 1818 Auburn Correctional Facility – the oldest maximum security prison in the USA – is smack in the middle of downtown, you can stay a few miles away in an inn first built as a Church Boarding School for Boys and is now a lovely, upscale family-owned inn, that quite possibly has some Underground RR credibility.
-Read on.
+Those who are interested in this amazing woman’s final chapter will want to visit her homestead and her gravesite.
+Stay a few miles away in an inn first built as a Church Boarding School for Boys – now a lovely, upscale family-owned inn with Underground RR credibility.
+Read on…

 Things to Do in Auburn NY